maweki/twitchlive-extension/README.md

 Install it from here (using Firefox with the gnome-integration plugin): https://extensions.gnome.org/extension/1078/twitchlive-panel/

-I use livestreamer (https://github.com/chrippa/livestreamer) with `livestreamer twitch.tv/%streamer% high,best` as the opening command instead of the default `xdg-open http://twitch.tv/%streamer%`.
+I use livestreamer (https://github.com/streamlink/streamlink) with `streamlink twitch.tv/%streamer% high,best` as the opening command instead of the default `xdg-open http://twitch.tv/%streamer%`.